tarunbeerelli/RLEF-code/SETUP.md

 \rho_t = \frac{\pi_\theta(a_t \mid s_t)}{\pi_{\theta_{\text{old}}}(a_t \mid s_t)}
 $$

+**This runs strictly on-policy: one optimiser step per batch of rollouts, so $\rho_t \equiv 1$ and the surrogate reduces to a group-baselined policy gradient.** The ratio and its clip exist to make *reuse* of rollouts safe — with several gradient steps per batch, the policy drifts away from the one that sampled the data and $\rho_t$ corrects for it.
+Taking a single step means no such gap opens, so $\epsilon$ never binds.

+That is a deliberate trade.
+Reusing rollouts would extract more updates from each multi-turn episode, which is attractive when every episode costs sandbox execution.
+But it requires the sampling distribution's own per-token log-probabilities, and vLLM and PyTorch do not agree to the last bit on the same tokens under the same weights — different kernels and precision.
+Those disagreements enter as ratios a few percent from 1, which is numerical mismatch rather than genuine policy movement, and the advantage then amplifies it.
+Staying single-step makes $\rho_t$ exactly 1 by construction and keeps that noise out of the gradient.
+Stability comes instead from the KL term and from gradient-norm clipping (§6).

 Because the policy's own rollouts are the training distribution, the KL to the frozen base doubles as the operational read-out of **policy drift**.
 It carries unusual weight here: the arms reach nearly identical *training* performance, so drift is the measurement that